xmuhuanglab/eNet2.0/Tutorial.md

 optional arguments:
-  -h, --help            show this help message and exit --stage STAGE         Two names of cell stages for comparison, separated by
+  -h, --help            show this help message and exit --stage STAGE         Several names of cell stages for dynamics analysis, separated by
                         ' '
   --metadata.file METADATA.FILE
                         The metadata of cell names and stages